fedeperin/harry-potter-api-english/README.md

 # Harry Potter API
 A Harry Potter Rest API that returns information about spells, characters, books and information about the saga.
-I used Node js with the only package json-server for creating it.
+I used node js with the only package json-server for creating it.
 This Harry Potter API is hosted at heroku <br>

 * GitHub repository of json-server: https://github.com/typicode/json-server <br>
 * Node js webpage: https://nodejs.org/ <br>